How Mortgages Work | Types, Rates, LTV Rules & More

 Repayment mortgage

-Quite simply, this means your monthly repayments are actually paying off your loan.
-So at the end of the term, you own your place outright and owe nothing more.
+Quite simply, this means you make monthly payments in order to pay off the full value of your loan.
+So at the end of the mortgage term, you own your property outright and owe nothing more to your lender.

 Interest-only mortgage